alexharri/website/posts/webgl-gradients.md

 }
 ```

-This produces a oscillating gradient with the desired wave length -- I'll let you vary $L$ to see the effect:
+This produces an oscillating gradient with the desired wavelength -- I'll let you vary $L$ to see the effect:

 <WebGLShader fragmentShader="x_sine_lerp" width={150} height={150} fragmentShaderOptions={{ waveLength: 40 }} />